 The Math placement exams are available to take by appointment at the UofL Testing Services at any time before course registration.
 It is highly recommended that local students contact Testing Services and schedule an appointment for this exam before your orientation.
 The Math COMPASS exam may also be available at a testing center near your place of residence through remote testing.
 For more information on this option, please contact UofL’s Testing Services at 502-852-6606.

 On your scheduled exam date, report to our office in Davidson Hall, Room 310.
-You will need to present a photo ID.
-Calculators are allowed, but not required.
-We will not supply a calculator for you.
-You should plan to arrive at least 15 minutes before your scheduled time.
+You will need to present a photo ID and should plan to arrive at least 15 minutes before your scheduled time.

 You may view sample COMPASS math questions at act.org.
 Students are strongly encouraged to test their current mathematice skills now by attempting the Kentucky Early Mathematics Testing Program (KEMPT) math assessment.
 This test is available for free if you visit the KEMPT website.